 For more specific curriculum information for each subject, please click on the appropriate subject link, below.

-During Year 9 a 14+ Handbook is issued to parents, explaining the option procedures and possibilities.
+During Year 8 a Guidance Handbook is issued to parents, explaining the option procedures and possibilities.
 Whilst the initial choice must be a matter which is decided between parents and students, the school is obviously deeply involved in the whole procedure.
-Accordingly, the following programme has been drawn up in the hope that we will give the maximum possible assistance in this matter.
+Accordingly, the following programme has been drawn up, so we can give the maximum possible assistance in this matter.

 2. Option courses to be explained by Curriculum Area Leaders and Departments.

-3. Option Forms to parents, together with 14+ Handbook.
+3. Option Forms to parents, together with Options Handbook.

 6. Option Forms returned to school, showing choices made.